-analyze\lin must load only the linear part (complex admittances) of the nonlinear element in the frequency domain.
+analyze\lin must be defined for nonlinear models.
+It loads only the linear part (complex admittances) of the nonlinear element in the frequency domain.
 Each admittance must be loaded by calling the primitive add\lin\y function.
-For a branch admittance between nodes (i, j), 4 calls are needed: +Y for (i, i), (j, j) and -Y for (i, j) and (j, i). analyze\lin can use ee\compute\y to take advantage of pre-existing linear elements. analyze\nl must compute and load the nonlinear response, using the element's pin voltages as input.
+For a branch admittance between nodes (i, j), 4 calls are needed: +Y for (i, i), (j, j) and -Y for (i, j) and (j, i). analyze\lin can use ee\compute\y to take advantage of pre-existing linear elements. analyze\n1 must compute and load the nonlinear response, using the element's pin voltages as input.
 The passed array pinVoltage contains instantaneous values; however, delayed voltage differences can be obtained using the get\delay\v function.